Lionex/s16_mangohacks/README.md

 # JEGL Webserver Project: MangoHacks spring 2016
-## A Webserver built in Haskell for fun.
+## A Website built in Haskell for fun.